H0L0GH05t/selfreplicator/README.md

 ## How To Install

-git clone https://github.com/H0L0GH05t/selfreplicator.git

-Install Python 3.7 from the download page here: https://www.python.org/downloads/release/python-373/ Download the code from GitHub or clone it using git.
-Put the contents into it's own folder if it is not already.
+Download the code from GitHub or clone it using git: git clone https://github.com/H0L0GH05t/selfreplicator.git Put the contents into it's own folder if it is not already.
 Create a new OAuth app on GitHub for this project here: https://github.com/settings/applications/new which will give you the necessary client IDs to connect to GitHub's API
 Set the "Authorization callback URL" to the results page of the app.
 For example, "https://selfreplicator.herokuapp.com/results" (warning: if running locally on the dev server, this callback URL won't work correctly because the localhost is not a valid URL for this field)
 Edit the setup_files.bat, and change the variables for client_id and client_secret to match the ones given by GitHub after registering the app.